 CUHK aims to provide students with a conducive learning environment to facilitate their all-round personal growth.
 The University offers a comprehensive range of facilities and services to students and the main ones are listed below.

-Computer and Network Facilities
+IT and Network Facilities

 The entire campus, including classrooms, student hostels, teaching blocks, academic and administrative buildings, is connected to the University Campus Backbone Network via high-speed 10 Gigabit or Gigabit Ethernet links.
-Students can enjoy the Wi-Fi service in libraries, classrooms, student canteens, student hostels and most of the public open areas at CUHK and connect to the campus network through commercial broadband service providers using a virtual private network (VPN) connection when they are off campus.
-CUHK operates the Hong Kong Internet Exchange (HKIX), the hub for internet traffic between Hong Kong and overseas.
+When on campus, students can enjoy Wi-Fi services in these buildings as well as some outdoor areas.
+While off campus, they can connect to the campus network through commercial broadband service providers using virtual private network (VPN) connection.
+They can also access free Wi-Fi at different hotspots in Hong Kong and at many overseas universities under a partnership programme.
+In addition, CUHK also operates the Hong Kong Internet Exchange (HKIX), the hub for Internet traffic between Hong Kong and overseas.

 Hostel Accommodation and Colleges